 5. To provide Student’s parent and the school with an information sheet within 48 hours after each Student's dental visit to include:

 a.
-A list of completed dental procedures
+A list of completed dental procedures;

 b.
-A list of any unmet treatment needs
+A list of any unmet treatment needs; and